Guaranteed Bursaries 2014-15

 Graduate Entry Medicine (GEM) students are also eligible to apply, in their first year of study only.

-PGCE and GEM students can also apply for the Nottingham Potential Bursary if they have dependants and meet the other criteria (please see below).
+PGCE and GEM students can also apply for the Nottingham Potential Bursary if they have dependants or are Care Leavers and meet the other criteria (please see below).

 Social Work and Social Policy students can apply for the University Bursaries, but will have any NHS Bursary they receive (available to some students from year 2 onwards) included as household income.
 These students are eligible to apply for a Nottingham Potential Bursary,

 Nottingham Potential Bursary